 Sitecore is a global leader in experience management systems.
-The Sitecore Experience Platform is powerful, robust and scalable.
+The Sitecore Experience Platform (XP) is a powerful, robust and scalable content management system (CMS).

-End user Sitecore features are focused on editors and marketers.
-Sitecore’s editing and digital marketing capabilities make it the ideal system to create exciting websites.
+What is Sitecore used for?
+Content editors and marketers use Sitecore XP’s editing and digital marketing capabilities to create exciting websites.

 - The Experience Editor